g-gundam/4chan-ghostpostmixer/README.md

   + iOS users can install [Userscripts for Safari](https://apps.apple.com/us/app/userscripts/id1463298887).
   + Android users can install [Kiwi Browser](https://kiwibrowser.com/) and then install [Violentmonkey](https://violentmonkey.github.io/) or [Tampermonkey](https://www.tampermonkey.net/).
 - Click the following link to **[Install 4chan GhostPostMixer](https://git.coom.tech/gg1234/4chan-ghostpostmixer/raw/branch/master/4chan-ghostpostmixer.user.js)**.

+## Tips

+These userscripts will further improve your experience in the archives.

+- [SpookyX](https://github.com/Fiddlekins/SpookyX) is like 4chan X but for archives.
+- More to come...

 ## Development